Finding Candidate TeV Halos among Very-High Energy Sources: Pulsars and their associated VHE sources

-This radio pulsar was reported with 4.7\,kpc distance in \citet{nab+13}, but the updated value is 6.035\,kpc in the Australia Telescope National Facility (ATNF) pulsar catalog \citep{man+05}.
+This radio pulsar was reported with a distance of 4.7\,kpc in \citet{nab+13}, but the updated value is 6.035\,kpc in the Australia Telescope National Facility (ATNF) pulsar catalog \citep{man+05}.
 Very limited information is available for this pulsar.
 We searched the {\it Chandra} and {\it XMM-Newton} archival data, but no observations were found.
-Using a set of data (Obsid : 03103085001, exposure time = 1.1\,ks) obtained with the X-ray Telescope (XRT) of {\it the Neil Gehrels Swift Observatory (Swift)}, we derived a 3$\sigma$ upper limit of 0.01\,cts\,s$^{-1}$ in 0.3--10\,keV at the pulsar's position.
-The corresponding energy-flux upper limit was $9.0\times 10^{-13}$\,erg\,cm$^{-2}$\,s$^{-1}$, where we assumed a PL source spectrum with index 2 and hydrogen column density $N_{\rm H} = 8.27 \times 10^{21}$\,cm$^{-2}$ (towards the source direction, from \citealt{hi4pi+16}).
+Using a set of data (Obsid : 03103085001, exposure time = 1.1\,ks) obtained with the X-ray Telescope (XRT) onboard {\it the Neil Gehrels Swift Observatory (Swift)}, we derived a 3$\sigma$ upper limit of 0.01\,cts\,s$^{-1}$ in 0.3--10\,keV at the pulsar's position.
+The corresponding energy-flux upper limit was $9.0\times 10^{-13}$\,erg\,cm$^{-2}$\,s$^{-1}$, where we assumed a PL source spectrum with an index of 2 and hydrogen column density $N_{\rm H} = 8.27 \times 10^{21}$\,cm$^{-2}$ (towards the source direction, from \citealt{hi4pi+16}).

-Close to the edge of the extension region given by the LHAASO KM2A, there is an SNR, G68.6$-$1.2 (Figure~\ref{fig:tsmap}), which is however faint and poorly defined according to the SNRcat.
+Close to the edge of the extension region given by the LHAASO KM2A, there is an SNR, G68.6$-$1.2 (Figure~\ref{fig:tsmap}), which, however, is faint and poorly defined according to the SNRcat.
 Given its poorly known properties and relatively large separation ($\sim 0\fdg68$) from the VHE source, it is not clear if the SNR can be connected to the latter.
 We noted that 3HWC J2005$+$311 is also located in this region \citep{3hwc}, and its spectrum is similar to that of 1LHAASO J2005$+$3050.
-However the positions of the two sources do not overlap.
+However, the positions of the two sources do not overlap.
 The relation between them remains to be resolved from further observational results.